Homomorphic Encryption-Enabled Distance-Based Distributed Formation Control with Distance Mismatch Estimators: Introduction

 \section{Introduction}

 Encryption standards such as the Advanced Encryption Standard (AES) have provided a reliable method to ensure data remains private \cite{AES_comp}.
 However, the development of network computing and the Internet of Things, that is, the collaboration of different nodes within a network, have brought up concerns on the privacy and security of data that require new solutions \cite{Security_IoT}.
 The introduction of 5G communication technology and beyond, which guarantees ultra low-latency and high reliability of the wireless network, paves way for the implementation of cloud-based or edge-based control systems to control complex systems over a wide geographical area with minimal infrastructure footprint.
-While the real-time data can reliably be transferred over air without wires/cables connection, the issue on privacy and safety of critical real-time data transmission has been a major concern in the adoption of 5G wireless network by the high-tech industry.
+While real-time data can reliably be transferred over air without wired/cabled connections, the issue of privacy and safety of critical real-time data transmission has been a major concern in the adoption of 5G wireless network by the high-tech industry.

 Data sharing when working with different nodes in a network is inevitable.
-The security compromise is created by the availability of plaintext data in untrustworthy third-party managed nodes that can be directly accessed by malicious agents.
+The security compromise is created by the availability of plaintext data in an untrustworthy third-party managed node that can be directly accessed by malicious agents.
 This problem manifests itself in Networked Control Systems (NCS) \cite{NCS_sec} when cloud-based or edge-based control systems are deployed.
-In order to perform the operations needed, an NCS using current encryption standards require data to be decrypted at each node.
-To avoid the distribution of plaintext data across the network, Homomorphic Encryption (HE) provides further security by allowing for the manipulation of data in its ciphertext form \cite{HE_survey}.
-In networked control systems, it has been used to guarantee the privacy of real-time data of sensor and control signals \cite{alexandru2020,kim2020,darup2020,kogiso2020}.
+In order to perform the operations needed, an NCS using current encryption standards requires data to be decrypted at each node.
+The distribution of plaintext data across the network can be avoided by using Homomorphic Encryption (HE).
+By allowing for the manipulation of data in its ciphertext form it provides another layer of security \cite{HE_survey} which has been used in NCS to guarantee the privacy of real-time data of sensor and control signals \cite{alexandru2020,kim2020,darup2020,kogiso2020}.